Compute

 Sharing

-There are two aspects to sharing — enabling access via privileges, and providing a link to the model.
+Sharing has two aspects — enabling access via privileges and providing a link to the model.

 By default, a freshly onboarded model is accessible only to the author.
 To share it with others, use the built-in sharing mechanism.
 If a model is part of the package, you can set the desired audience there as well.